LazyScholar/MagMechFEM_Matlab2Julia/README.md

 ## Publications

-The code is build upon or with the following publications which should be cited if you use or build upon this code:
+The code is build upon or with the following primary publications which should be cited if you use or build upon this code:

+The overview of further sources can be accessed at:

-## Licence
+## License

+The main parts of this ported code are licensed under ...
+For further information see the `LICENSE.md` files within the module directories.

 ## Motivation